ThomasMBury/charlie-bury-website/content/en/prose-poetry/shes-not-the-one-short-story.md

 It struck me then, with the clarity of a tolling bell: I was happiest when I was wholly unanchored from the pursuit of another.

-If no one else in this fractured world was destined to be 'the one,' then I found myself liberated.
+If no one else in this fractured world was destined to be the one, then I found myself liberated.
 I would simply endure, and perhaps even flourish, in the quiet, undisturbed sanctuary of my own soul, relatively unburdened.

 </div>